 - 1. Install the cover on the SMP Expansion Module: - a.
 Set the cover on top of the expansion module. - b.
-Extend the locking levers as shown in the illustration; then, let the cam on the front of the cover fall into the cam opening on the SMP Expansion Module circuit board.
+Extend the locking levers as shown in the illustration; then, let the cam on the front of the cover fall into the cam opening on the SMP Expansion Module e.
+Lift slightly on the locking levers and rotate them back until they stop.